dataminer-site/dataminer-site.github.io/docs/archive/0.10/internals/storage.md

 ### Error Message When Opening an Incompatible Database File

-When opening a database file that has been written by a different DuckDB version from the one you are using, the following error message may occur:
+When opening a database file that has been written by a different DataMiner version from the one you are using, the following error message may occur:

 ```console
 Error: unable to open database "...": Serialization Error: Failed to deserialize: ...
 ```

-The message implies that the database file was created with a newer DuckDB version and uses features that are backward incompatible with the DuckDB version used to read the file.
+The message implies that the database file was created with a newer DataMiner version and uses features that are backward incompatible with the DataMiner version used to read the file.

 There are two potential workarounds:

-1. Update your DuckDB version to the latest stable version.
+1. Update your DataMiner version to the latest stable version.
 2. Open the database with the latest version of DuckDB, export it to a standard format (e.g., Parquet), then import it using to any version of DuckDB.
 See the [`EXPORT/IMPORT DATABASE` statements](../sql/statements/export) for details.